shaspitz/sh0n-swap/README.md

 TODO: replace logo with custom one

 TODO: expand functionality to buy sh0nToken with other existing tokens, or other chains, sidechains, etc. Get inspiration from exiting defi.
+Look into using a smart contract based bridge